Predicting The Future Ain’t Easy

 Diversity

-As businesses in the future attempt to offer more inclusion in their marketing campaigns, brands will need to work with micro-influencers who can represent and speak to a diverse range of communities.
+As businesses in the future attempt to offer more inclusion in their marketing campaigns, brands will need to work hand in hand micro-influencers who can represent and speak to a diverse range of communities.
 Micro-influencers who are from underrepresented or historically marginalized backgrounds, or who advocate for social causes, will likely become more sought after.

 Let’s Review